-Whether they are immigrants or refugees, moving to a new country can be difficult for anyone, but it comes with unique challenges for those who are Limited English Proficient (LEP) community.
-One of the most stressful parts is getting set up with a primary care doctor or figuring out what to do in case of a medical emergency.
+Adjusting to a new country can be difficult for anyone, but it comes with unique challenges for those who are Limited English Proficient (LEP).
+One of the most stressful parts of the transition is getting set up with a primary care doctor or figuring out what to do in case of a medical emergency.
 For the LEP community, language barriers can make it difficult to communicate with medical professionals and understand instructions.
 This can lead to anxiety and feeling isolated at a time when support is needed the most.

-For a monolingual English speaking patient, there is a list of benefits to getting established with a primary care provider is a fairly straightforward process:
+For a monolingual English-speaking patient, getting established with a primary care provider is a fairly straightforward process:

-- They go in for a consultation with a new provider in order to explain their past medical history such as chronic illnesses and surgeries.
+- They go in for a new provider consultation and explain their medical history, such as chronic illnesses and surgeries.

-- A list of medications they are allergic to is usually provided.
+- A list of medications they are taking and are allergic to is given to the provider.

-- What conditions (if any) for which they will need routine treatment.
+- They go over conditions (if any) for which they will need routine treatment.

 - The provider keeps all of this information stored online so that a clinic or hospital has access to it for reference in case of an emergency.

-LEP patients, on the other hand, usually end up visiting the Emergency Department (ED) for health issues because they may not have a primary care provider.
-When it comes to treating a LEP patient, they require the exact same care as a patient who is English proficient, but that’s not always possible with a language barrier.
-Therefore, the expectation may be that the patient will turn out to be a liability and more expensive because they are far less likely to have a primary care provider and little to no record of their medical history.
-This is seen as a potential financial loss because the provider is running the risk of not diagnosing them properly the first time due to not having a clear idea of the symptoms that they can’t explain.
+LEP patients, on the other hand, usually end up visiting the Emergency Department (ED) for health issues because they do not have a primary care provider.
+LEP patients require the same standard of care as patients who are English-proficient, but unfortunately, language barriers can sometimes make this difficult to achieve.
+Therefore, the expectation may be that the patient will turn out to be a liability and more expensive because they have little to no record of their medical history.
+This is seen as a potential financial loss because the provider is running the risk of not diagnosing them properly the first time due to not having a clear idea of their symptoms.
 There is also the risk of the patient having problems with any prescribed medication if they are unable to communicate their allergies or don’t understand the instructions for taking the medication properly.

-- There is medical terminology that a family member might not be able to translate, whereas a qualified medical interpreter is actually trained on the correct verbiage in both languages.
+- There is medical terminology that a family member might not be able to translate, whereas a qualified medical interpreter is trained in the correct verbiage in both languages.

 - An English speaking family member or a bilingual nurse may not always be available.

-- There is a conflict of interest when a family member or friend interpretes for the patient.
+- There is a conflict of interest when a family member or friend interprets for the patient.
 Professionally trained interpreters are neutral and unbiased.

 - Studies show that LEP patients on Medicaid were 94% more likely than English proficient patients to use primary care and 78% less likely to use the emergency department when having access to a medical interpreter.

-- The patient is more likely to get an accurate diagnosis the first time because of less testing and clear information about chronic conditions and medical history.
+- The patient is more likely to get an accurate diagnosis the first time because of less testing and the provider receives clear information about chronic conditions and medical history.

 - The provider will be able to prescribe a medication that they know the patient is not allergic to, therefore preventing the patient from returning for new health concerns and needing a new prescription.